ned-park/dla-js/README.md

 Node, Express, JavaScript, EJS/HTML, and CSS.

 ## To run
 clone the repository and navigate to it.
-Create config/.env and add `PORT=3000` or any other port you wish to use.
+Edit config/.port if you're inclined to change the port `PORT=3000` or any other port you wish to use.
 If desired, you can also edit the row and col in controllers/home.js to change the simulation granularity, save any changes and run: